PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Social Authentication and Player Profile/Google+ Authentication.md

 src: /Tutorials/Social Authentication and Player Profile/Google+ Authentication.md
 ---

-# How to authenticate a player using their Google+ account
+# How to Authenticate a Player Using their Google+ Account

 You can use Google+ authentication to offer your players a simple way to sign in with their Google+ account details.
-The GameSparks platform can then use the player’s profile to drive its social features.
+The GameSparks platform can then use a player’s profile to drive its social features.

-In this tutorial, we'll go through setting up the necessary configuration with Google and how you can then use that to connect your players.
+In this tutorial, we'll go through setting up the necessary configuration with Google and explain how you can then use that to connect your players.

-## Setting up an application with Google
+## Setting up an Application with Google

 *1.*  Head over to the [Google Developer Console](https://console.developers.google.com) and sign in if you already have an account.
 Sign up if you don't.